klux21/limitless_times/README.txt

 functions provided by this API.

 Since version 2.1 only time64_t instead of time_t values are used.
-This should cause a compiler warnings if a 32 bit time_t is used for storing the return value of a mktime() or timegm() call and should help to prevent year 2038 problems.
+This should cause compiler warnings if a 32 bit time_t is used for storing the return value of a mktime() or timegm() call and should help to prevent year 2038 problems.
 The macros for replacing gmtime_r and localtime_r are dereferencing the pointers outside of the function calls now and are able to handle 32 bit and 64 bit input pointer values now.
-Of course the best fix of the year 2038 problems is to use 64 bit software or at least 64 bit time_t values only.
+Of course the best fix of year 2038 problems is to use 64 bit software or at least 64 bit time_t values only.

 The support of the daylight saving rules is not that funny to implement but